- Carrots were the first vegetable to be canned commercially.

-- Carrots are grown in all 50 states, however California, Michigan, and Texas are the top commercial producers.
+- Carrots are grown in all 50 states; however, California, Michigan, and Texas are the top commercial producers.
 Over 80% of all carrots produced in the United States are grown in California.

-- Per capita consumption of carrots has increased in the last 20 years, due in part to the popularity of ‘baby carrots.’
+- Per capita consumption of carrots has increased in the last 20 years due, in part, to the popularity of ‘baby carrots.’

-There have also been outbreaks associated with improper canning of vegetables, including carrots.
+There have also been outbreaks associated with the improper canning of vegetables, including carrots.
 During 2008 and 2009, the most common cause of botulism outbreaks was home-canned vegetables.
 Between the years of 1999-2008, there were 116 outbreaks of foodborne botulism reported, and 38% were attributed to home-canned vegetables.

 Planting and Irrigation

-Pests of Concern:
+Pests of Concern

 Harvesting and Handling

-- Fertilizer Use: Fertilizers that have been composted improperly can contain pathogenic bacteria.
+- Fertilizer use — fertilizers that have been composted improperly can contain pathogenic bacteria.

-- Hand Harvesting: Harvesting by hand can increase the risk of transferring fecal and bacterial contamination from field workers to the crop.
+- Hand harvesting — harvesting by hand can increase the risk of transferring fecal and bacterial contamination from field workers to the crop.

 Reports by the USDA Economic Research Service have noted different carrot consumption patterns across regions in the United States.
 In the West, Central, and Eastern regions of the United States, they did not find significant differences between fresh, at-home carrot consumption.
-However, in the Southern region they found that consumers, on average, ate 2 pounds less than consumers in the other three regions.
+However, in the Southern region they found that consumers, on average, ate two pounds less than consumers in the other three regions.
 Furthermore, the 1998-2003 ACNielsen panel data showed that Non-Hispanic Whites and Asians had the highest at-home carrot consumption.
 Due to changes and growth in the population, updates to the ACNielsen panel data would be beneficial to represent current demographics and consumer trends in the United States.